juj/emgc/README.md

  - To test if a pointer represents a strong pointer, call the function `gc_is_strong_ptr(ptr)`.
  - The null pointer is considered **both** a weak and a strong pointer.

+Note that unlike root and leaf properties that are properties of the allocation itself, weak vs strong pointers are a property of the pointer.
+A single GC allocation can have a combination of several strong and weak pointers pointing to it.

 Internally weak pointers are implemented via *pointer disguising*, which makes the marking process skip over them.

 ### 📚 Stack Scanning